A gaggle of New York's Democratic power players felt the need to Stand with Israel on Monday. Photo by the author

 You don’t have to view the Israeli government as uniformly overrun by cold-blooded killers to recognize that their claims demand special scrutiny, especially when the lives of innocent children are being ended.
 And neither do you have to accept Hamas as blameless agents in order to recognize that a state-of-the-art military apparatus subsidized by the US government is on a wholly different moral playing field than a few rogue Islamist-affiliated young men propelling shoddy rockets into Southern Israel (which as of yet have killed just one Israeli, thanks to their Iron Dome shield).

 “If civilians are killed, that’s the fault of Hamas, not the fault of Israel,” Democratic Congressman Eliot Engel told me.
 Ponder his reasoning for a moment: The people who initiated and launched the attack are absolved of any moral culpability for the results of their actions, according to this formulation.
 That just seems crazy, whatever else you might think about the Israel-Palestine conflict.
 Hamas is the elected government of Gaza.
 Does that mean anyone with any kind of affiliation with Hamas is an acceptable target?
-That would be like saying, in retaliation to the US government’s flagrantly illegal invasion of Iraq in 2003, that any American would be a justifiable target for counterattack.
+That would be like saying, in retaliation to the US Government’s flagrantly illegal invasion of Iraq in 2003, that any American would be a justifiable target for counterattack.
 It doesn’t make any sense.

 “No country can exist if its citizens are under rocket attack day in and day out, year in year out,” Engel continued.
-He may be right, but the same logic was used to justify Israel’s previous two sustained assaults on Gaza, in 2012 and 2009, neither of which apparently succeeded in stemming rocket attacks for more than a short time.
-So, purely from a tactical standpoint, the proposition of renewed bombing warrants extra attention.
+He may be right, but the same logic was used to justify Israel’s previous two sustained assaults on Gaza, in 2012 and 2009, neither of which apparently succeeded in stemming rocket attacks for more than short time.
+So purely from a tactical standpoint, the proposition of renewed bombing warrants extra attention.
 “Hamas wouldn’t allow demonstrators to demonstrate against them,” Engel told me.
 “They would kill people.”
 The congressman also invoked 9/11 for some reason, because of course.

-NYC Mayor Bill de Blasio was not present but in the past has addressed AIPAC, the American-Israel Public Affairs Committee, in meetings that were omitted from his public schedule.
+NYC Mayor Bill de Blasio was not present, but in the past has addressed AIPAC, the American-Israel Public Affairs Committee, in meetings that were omitted from his public schedule.
 “It is our obligation to defend Israel,” he reportedly told one audience.

 Curtis Sliwa, the red beret-clad talk radio shock jock of Guardian Angels fame—and partner of Queens Borough President Melinda Katz—was also on hand.
 I asked if he was troubled by the latest round of Palestinian civilian deaths.
 “No,” he replied.